|Date Posted:||Jun 30, 2022|

 FAO Afghanistan is investing, across all 34 provinces, in resilience reinforcing actions that focus on protecting agriculture livelihoods and local ecosystems, boosting local production of nutritious foods and cash-incomes, and safeguarding critical agriculture sectoral development gains achieved over the past couple of decades through revitalizing rural markets and economy.
 In 2022-2023, FAO will, under the life-saving assistance Outcome (1) of the UN Transitional Engagement Framework (TEF), focus on the following four priority actions: (i) Safeguarding Wheat Seed Security, (ii) Enhancing Local Production of Nutritious Food, (iii) Livestock Protection and Dairy Sector Support, and (iv) Restoring Irrigation Structures to Boost Cash Incomes.
 Additionally, FAO will contribute towards resilience building activities under Outcome 2 of the TEF.

-The Emergency Project Specialist will work under the overall supervision of the FAO Representative and the direct supervision of the National Professional Officer (Programme) / Emergency Response Coordinator.
+The Senior Social and Environmental Safeguard Specialist will work under the overall supervision of the FAO Representative, and the direct and technical supervision of the Head of Water Resource and Irrigation Team.

 Duties & Responsibilities: